-- If you have taken this drug or a drug called thioguanine before and your cancer did not respond.
+- If your child has taken this drug or a drug called thioguanine to treat cancer before and the cancer did not respond to it.

 - This drug may add to the chance of getting some types of cancer.
 Talk with the doctor.

 - A rare type of cancer called hepatosplenic T-cell lymphoma (HSTCL) has happened with this drug.
 These cases have been deadly.
 Most of the time, these cases happened in teenagers or young adults.
 Most of these patients were using this drug to treat certain types of bowel problems like Crohn disease and ulcerative colitis.
 This drug is not approved for use to treat bowel problems like these.
-Tell the doctor if you have ever had any type of cancer.
-Talk with the doctor.
+Tell your child’s doctor if your child has ever had any type of cancer.
+If you have questions, talk with your child’s doctor.

 - Signs of infection like fever, chills, very bad sore throat, ear or sinus pain, cough, more sputum or change in color of sputum, pain with passing urine, mouth sores, or wound that will not heal.